ha1neux/MysteryPrismClock/README.md

 ## Build/Installation
 1. Clone this repository
-2. Open the project in Xcode
+2. Open the project in Xcode, adjust code signing credentials
 3. Build the screen saver target
 4. Press CapsLock for debug window and log
 5. Trigger screensaver.